OReyesMatte/MEDUSSA/README.md

 - `omnipose_GPU.yml`: conda environment file with the software specifications for using with GPUs.
 This environment was used for model training, and can also be used for segmentation.
 - `Omnipose_CLI.txt`: the command used to train the Omnipose segmentation model, including specifications of hardware.
 GPU **very** necessary
 - `Omnipose_segmentation.ipynb`: Jupyter notebook exemplifying how to load a custom model and running it
+- `FMSeg`: the segmentation model for deconvolved membranes
+- `RawFMSeg`: the segmentation model for non-deconvolved membranes

 Images (training and testing images and masks) can be found in: